-(C) ASSIGNMENT OF CASES OF DEFENDANTS WITH ACTIVE PROBATION CASES
+(C) ASSIGNMENT OF CASES FOR DEFENDANTS WITH ACTIVE PROBATION CASES

-If a probationer is indicted on a new case, the new case shall be assigned to the trial judge who placed the defendant on probation or community control.
-If the defendant/probationer is not assigned to the trial judge who placed the defendant on probation or community control, the clerk shall transfer the new case to the appropriate trial judge.
+If a probationer is indicted on a new case, the new case shall be assigned to the Trial Judge who placed the defendant on probation or community control.

+If the defendant/probationer is not assigned to the Trial Judge who placed them on probation or community control, the Clerk shall transfer the new case to the appropriate Trial Judge.